mamonu/mamonu.github.io/_pages/01_about.md

 ## Theodore Manassis
 #### Data Scientist at the Office for National Statistics [Big Data](https://onsbigdata.github.io/) team

+Previously I worked in the private sector as a programmer.

 ```markdown
 - Interests
   - Statistics